Unpolarized Transverse-Momentum-Dependent Parton Distributions of the Nucleon from Lattice QCD: Lattice simulations

-With Eq.~\eqref{eq:zo_definition}, it can be found that after dividing the bare matrix elements $\tilde{h}_{\Gamma}^{0}$ by $\sqrt{Z_E}$ and $Z_O$, the renormalized matrix elements we get should approximately equal to the RG evolved perturbation results $\tilde{h}_{\Gamma}^{\mathrm{\overline{MS}}}$.
-The lower panel of Fig.~\ref{fig:Fig_WilsonLoop_and_ZO} shows the consistency at points where we extract the $Z_O$ factor, which serves as a check of the numerical result of $Z_O$.
+With Eq.(\ref{eq:zo_definition}), it can be concluded that after dividing the bare matrix elements $\tilde{h}_{\Gamma}^{0}$ by $\sqrt{Z_E}$ and $Z_O$, the renormalized matrix elements should approximately be equal to the RG evolved perturbation results $\tilde{h}_{\Gamma}^{\mathrm{\overline{MS}}}$.
+The lower panel of Fig.\ref{fig:Fig_WilsonLoop_and_ZO} shows the consistency at points where we extract the $Z_O$ factor, which serves as a check of the numerical result for $Z_O$. { The points at $z=0$ and $z=1$ depicted in Fig.~\ref{fig:Fig_WilsonLoop_and_ZO} demonstrate that, following renormalization with the extracted factor $Z_O = 1.0622(87)$, the renormalized matrix elements on the lattice show a consistent trend with the perturbative results obtained in $\overline{\text{MS}}$ scheme at short distance. } To verify the accuracy of scale evolution from the intrinsic physical scale in lattice calculation to $\overline{\text{MS}}$ scale $\mu=2$GeV, we vary the origin of the evolution from $0.8\mu_0$ (shown as ``RG.
+I'') to $1.2\mu_0$ (shown as ``RG.
+II''), which is sensitive to higher-order corrections.
+One can see that the perturbative results from different $\mu_0$ are consistent with the lattice data in the matching region ($b_\perp = 1a$, $z = 0\ \text{or}\ 1a$).